orestephen/libregmap/README.md

 # libregmap

-A simple regmap library
+A simple regmap library that provides a unified API to either registers or bus.

 Library is intended to be used on small applications.
+Master or slave devices.

+Patches are welcome.
+Please contribute and enjoy!

 ## Config